If you only have 1 week in Norway, you’re going to be kicking yourself when that week’s up. But 1 week in Norway is better than none at all.

 Driving time: 2 hours to Kjerag

-Although Trolltunga may be the longer and more famous hike, Kjerag was actually my favorite hike we did in Norway (and possibly my favorite of all time).
+Although Trolltunga may be the longer and more famous hike, Kjerag was actually my favorite hike we did in Norway (and maybe my favorite hike I’ve done anywhere).
 You may recognize Kjerag as the hike where people stand on the boulder between two insanely high cliffs.
 Plan to spend at least 4-6 hours on this hike.

 Standing on that rock was as scary as it looks.
 It was the first time in my life that my legs were actually shaking.
 You can view video footage of hiking Kjerag here.